AlparSzabados/Rename-Application/README.md

-Created application for renaming Score files in ascending order.
+Application designed for renaming SCORE files in ascending order even if the files are split multiple times due to memory overflow.